London King's Cross railway station: Location and name

 The station stands on the London Inner Ring Road at the eastern end of Euston Road, next to the junction with Pentonville Road, Gray's Inn Road and York Way, in what is now the London Borough of Camden.
+The eastern side of the station along York Way runs directly on the boundary with the neighbouring London Borough of Islington.
 Immediately to the west, on the other side of Pancras Road, is St Pancras railway station.
 Several London bus routes, including 30, 59, 73, 91, 205, 390 and 476 pass in front of or to the side of the station.

 King's Cross can be spelled both with and without an apostrophe.
 King's Cross is used in signage at the Network Rail and London Underground stations, on the Tube map and on the official Network Rail webpage.
-It rarely featured on early Underground maps, but has been consistently used on them since 1951.
+Kings Cross is used on the National Rail website.
+The apostrophe rarely featured on early Underground maps, but has been consistently used on them since 1951.
 Kings X, Kings + and London KX are abbreviations used in space-limited contexts.
 The National Rail station code is KGX.

+Station layout

+The station currently has 11 platforms, numbered 0 to 10 from east to west.
+Platforms 9 and 10 are short platforms and separated from platforms 0 to 8.
+Until 2021 there were 12 platforms, numbered 0 to 11 from east to west, but following extensive track remodelling, platform 10 was taken out of use, with platform 11 being relabelled 10.